mbland/elistman/README.md

 [DynamoDB's Time To Live feature][] will eventually remove expired pending subscriber records after 24 hours.

+### Send rate throttling and list send quota buffering

+EListMan calls the SES v2 `getAccount` API method once a minute to monitor sending quotas and to adjust the send rate.
+Every individual message sent, including both subscription verification messages and messages sent to the list, will honor the current send rate.

+_COMING VERY SOON—implementation underway:_ The `MAX_BULK_SEND_CAPACITY`
+parameter specifies a capacity buffer to avoid exceeding the daily send limit when sending an email to the list.
+This means that `elistman send` will fail, before sending an email, if sending it would result in exceeding the percentage of the daily send quota specified by `MAX_BULK_SEND_CAPACITY`.

+The default is to use 80% of the available daily send quota for list messages, expressed as `MAX_BULK_SEND_CAPACITY="0.8"`.
+The remaining 20% acts as a buffer.
+For example, for a quota of 50,000 messages, up to 40,000 (50,000 * 0.8) are
+available to `elistman send` within a 24 hour period.

+Subscription verification messages are not affected by the `MAX_BULK_SEND_CAPACITY` constraint.
+The buffer defined by `MAX_BULK_SEND_CAPACITY` can ensure that there is always daily send quota available for such messages.

+- [Managing your Amazon SES sending limits][]
+- [Errors related to the sending quotas for your Amazon SES account][]
+- [How to handle a "Throttling – Maximum sending rate exceeded" error][]
+- [How to Automatically Prevent Email Throttling when Reaching Concurrency Limit][]

 ## Unimplemented/possible future features

 ### Sending a test message to a specific address